LJ-9/Friction-Social-Media-Model/README.md

 # Friction Interventions to Curb the Spread of Misinformation on Social Media

-This repository contains code to reproduce the results in the paper *Friction Interventions to Curb the Spread of Misinformation on Social Media* by Laura Jahn, Rasmus K. Rendsvig, Alessandro Flammini, and Filippo Menczer.
+This repository contains code to reproduce the results in the paper *Friction Interventions to Curb the Spread of Misinformation on Social Media* by Laura Jahn, Rasmus K. Rendsvig, Alessandro Flammini, and Filippo Menczer and Vincent Hendricks.

 ```
   @article{Jahn23Friction,